LindertLab/DMS-Fold/README.md

 ## Installation

 DMS-Fold is a modified version of OpenFold.
-See [OpenFold's Github](https://github.com/aqlaboratory/openfold) for instructions on installing OpenFold.
+See [OpenFold's Github](https://github.com/aqlaboratory/openfold) for instructions on installation.

 ## Running DMS-Fold